 Energy companies are experiencing a crisis of trust.
-Here's a look at how online reputation management can help the oil and gas industry turn that around and examine in detail the benefits of reputation management services.
+Here’s a look at how online reputation management can help the oil and gas industry turn that around and examine in detail the benefits of reputation management services.

 The most valuable commodity in business, they say, is trust.